pxm5/DSA/README.md

-# DSA
+# Leetcode
-Contains various solutions to problems and functions that I have written while learning about DSA
+Has the solutions that I have written to solve various coding problems.